JanBalke420/Galton-Board-in-Python/README.md

 # Galton-Board-in-Python
-Visualisierung eines Galton Bretts mit pygame
+Visualisierung eines Galton Bretts mit pygame.

+Visualization of a galton board in python using pygame.